cekvenich/eventBus/README.md

-# Leveraging an Enterprise EventBus design pattern
+# Leveraging an Enterprise EventBus design pattern - least busy

 ## Intro
 Microservices is a type of distributed computing that enables finer granularity of scaling and other benefits. (eg working with legacy code.)